kamalasaurus/bergelsonlab.org/resources.md

 <h3>Climate Genome Scans</h3>
 <p>
-The Regmap lines were used to identify the genetics underlying climate adaptation in A. thaliana (Hancock et al., 2011).
+The Regmap lines were used to identify the genetics underlying climate adaptation in <em>A. thaliana</em> (Hancock et al., 2011).
 The archive includes a list of the top SNPs identified in this study.
 The climate data for 948 accessions is available here and explanation of the variables can be downloaded <a href="/assets/images/d4c92-allvars948_notnormd_011311.zip" download>here</a>.
 Please note that the genome browser allowing to view the results in their genomic context was taken offline.
 </p>

 <h3>1001 Genomes Project</h3>
 <p>
-  Our group participates in the international collaboration that fully sequenced the genomes of 1001 A. thaliana accessions.
+  Our group participates in the international collaboration that fully sequenced the genomes of 1001 <em>A. thaliana</em> accessions.
 More information can be found on the <a href="https://1001genomes.org/">project website</a> and the publication.
 </p>

 <h3>149-SNP Primers & Contaminant Identification</h3>
 <p>
 A set of primers for 149 SNPs has been established to quickly and cheaply fingerprint accessions, which is especially important in confirming the identify of stock center lines.
 Primer sequences can be downloaded <a href="/assets/images/149SNP_Primers.csv" download>here</a>.
-We identified a set of Arabidopsis thaliana accessions that have previously been misidentified.
+We identified a set of <em>Arabidopsis thaliana</em> accessions that have previously been misidentified.
 The genetic fingerprint of 5965 accessions for the 149 SNPs and a list of putative contaminants among stock center lines can be downloaded <a href="/assets/images/2a768-anastasioetal2011_tables.xls.zip" download>here</a>.
 </p>

 <h3>Various Lists of Accessions</h3>